heia-fr/programmation-zero/docs/index.md

 Etre capable de programmer, c'est un peu comme avoir des super pouvoirs qui vous permettent de commander les machines et de leur faire faire des choses incroyables.

-!!! quote "Martin Fowler:"
-    Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.

 !!! quote "Martin Golding:"
     Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.